tendermint/tendermint/spec/abci/abci.md

 The ABCI message types are defined in a [protobuf file](https://github.com/tendermint/tendermint/blob/master/abci/types/types.proto).

-ABCI methods are split across 3 separate ABCI _connections_:
+ABCI methods are split across four separate ABCI _connections_:

-- `Consensus Connection`: `InitChain, BeginBlock, DeliverTx, EndBlock, Commit`
+- Consensus connection: `InitChain`, `BeginBlock`, `DeliverTx`, `EndBlock`, `Commit`
-- `Mempool Connection`: `CheckTx`
+- Mempool connection: `CheckTx`
-- `Info Connection`: `Info, SetOption, Query`
+- Info connection: `Info`, `SetOption`, `Query`
+- Snapshot connection: `ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, `ApplySnapshotChunk`

-The `Consensus Connection` is driven by a consensus protocol and is responsible for block execution.
+The consensus connection is driven by a consensus protocol and is responsible for block execution.

-The `Mempool Connection` is for validating new transactions, before they're shared or included in a block.
+The mempool connection is for validating new transactions, before they're shared or included in a block.

-The `Info Connection` is for initialization and for queries from the user.
+The info connection is for initialization and for queries from the user.

+The snapshot connection is for serving and restoring [state sync snapshots](apps.md#state-sync).

 Additionally, there is a `Flush` method that is called on every connection, and an `Echo` method that is just for debugging.